 EventBridge Support in Amazon Elastic Container Registry

-Many of our customers require a secure and private place to store their container images, and that’s why they use our fully managed container registry Amazon Elastic Container Registry.
+Many of our customers require a secure and private place to store their container images, and that’s why they use our fully managed container registry Amazon Elastic Container Registry (Amazon ECR).
 We recently added support for Amazon EventBridge so that you can trigger actions when images are pushed or deleted.
 These actions can trigger a continuous integration, continuous deployment pipeline when an image is pushed or post a message to your DevOps team Slack channel when an image has been deleted.

 This new capability can even enable complicated workflows, for example, customers can use the image push event on a base image to trigger a rebuild of images built on top of that base.
 In this scenario, a base image might be rebuilt weekly to pick up the latest security patches.
 A push event from the base image repository can trigger other builds, so that all derivative images are patched, too.

 To show you how to go about using this new capability, I thought I’d open up the console and work through an example of how all the pieces fit together.

 In the Amazon EventBridge console, I create a new rule, and I enter a unique name and description.

 Next, I scroll down to Define pattern and begin to customise the type of event pattern that I want to use.
 I leave the default Event pattern radio button selected and also that I want to use a Pre-defined patten by service.
 Since Elastic Container Registry is an AWS service, I select AWS as the Service Provider.

 In the Service Name section, you can select one of the many different AWS services as the event source.
 I am going to choose the newest addition to this list Elastic Container Registry (ECR).
 Lastly, in this section, I select ECR Image Action as the Event type.
 This ECR Image Action contains both DELETE and PUSH as action types.

 Next, I’m asked to configure which event bus I want to use.
 For this example, I select the AWS default event bus that comes with every AWS account.